Harriet Putman, Susan Boulding and Others at Camp Sherman

 The nurse in the white uniform, fourth from the left, is Harriet Putman (Putnam).
 She grew up in Worthington, and at Camp Sherman in 1919 met Charles Dignan Wing, a soldier whom she later married.
 Wing, who is not included in this photo, spent the early months of 1919 recovering from severe war injuries at the camp.
 Wing and Putman married on July 7, 1920, in Trinity Episcopal Cathedral in Cleveland.
 They spent the rest of their married lives in Worthington.

-When the nurses arrived, they were assigned to segregated housing and warned by Chief Nurse Mary M. Roberts that "they should not expect to share in the social activities of the white nurses."
+When the nurses arrived at Camp Sherman, they were assigned to segregated housing and warned by Chief Nurse Mary M. Roberts that "they should not expect to share in the social activities of the white nurses."

-Nevertheless, the Black nurses of Camp Sherman and Camp Grant (the only other camp that allowed Black nurses) were recognized by their contemporaries as leaders in the civil rights struggles of their time.
-In 1919, "The Crisis,” a publication of the National Association for the Advancement of Colored People, received a photo of the Camp Sherman nurses sent by Mattie McGhee, the widow of civil rights pioneer Fredrick McGhee.
+Nevertheless, they were recognized by their contemporaries as leaders in the civil rights struggles of their time.
+In 1919, "The Crisis,” a publication of the National Association for the Advancement of Colored People (NAACP), received a photo of the Camp Sherman nurses sent by Mattie McGhee, the widow of civil rights pioneer Fredrick McGhee.
 An accompanying note stated: “These young women willingly responded to the call when the country needed them, some of them giving valiant service during the Flu Epidemic, under the American Red Cross.
 Having been assigned to military duty they have faced every difficulty and are winning many small battles for the race.”